exercism/problem-specifications/exercises/crypto-square/description.md

 Output the encoded text in chunks that fill perfect rectangles `(r X c)`, with `c` chunks of `r` length, separated by spaces.
-For phrases that are `n` characters short of the perfect rectangle, pad each of the last `n` chunks with an extra space.
+For phrases that are `n` characters short of the perfect rectangle, pad each of the last `n` chunks with a single trailing space.

 ```text
 imtgdvs fearwer mayoogo anouuio ntnnlvt wttddes aohghn  sseoau